 A hard copy (uncontrolled) of the IECEx CoPC Certificate that has been issued via the IECEx On-line Certificate

-The IECEx CoPC ID Card

 a hard-copy (uncontrolled) of the relevant PCAR and all supporting documentation (that shall include assessment results, work experience and other information used to the support the decision to certify the applicant) together with an IECEx Certificate to the applicant, with a copy of each being retained by the ExCB.

 The Ex Competent Person and the ExCB shall each retain a set of the applicant documentation referred to in the PCAR for at least the validity period of the Certificate.